 Harry Potter and the Goblet of Fire - Audio Book

-This book, a beloved favorite to those young, old, and otherwise, can now be used to help study Japanese!
-And considering this is my personal favorite book of the series, it’s been a long time coming.
+This book, a beloved favorite to those young, old, and otherwise, can be used to help study Japanese!

 I’d recommend picking up the Japanese version of the book (they have the Japanese ebook available as well, if you don’t like physical books) and reading along as you listen.
 Even better would be trying to read aloud as you listen, especially if you want to mimic the strong, male radio voice of Morio Kazama.